SouthernMethodistUniversity/data/README.md

 [Next >>>](sections/types.md)
 ----

-What you will find in this Repository
+What you will find in this repository.

 -----
 [Forms and Types of Data](sections/types.md)